-For questions on Open Access to scientific publications and research data management, please see the section on Open Science in the Horizon Europe of the Model Grant Agreement used for ERC actions: HE ERC MGA Poc Lump Sum - Multi & Mono or contact ERC-OPEN-ACCESS@ec.europa.eu.
+For questions on Open Access to scientific publications and research data management, please see the section on Open Science in Annex 5 of the Horizon Europe Model Grant Agreement used for ERC actions.
+This annex 5 will also apply to HE ERC MGA PoC Lump Sum used for ERC Proof of Concept.
+For questions related to Open Access you may also contact ERC-OPEN-ACCESS@ec.europa.eu.